Complications From Diabetes

 Whether complications develop also may be affected by:

-Keeping blood sugar at a target range lowers the risk of developing complications.
-Children with type 2 diabetes have the same goals recommended for adults.
+Keeping blood sugar at a target range lowers the risk for complications.

-People with diabetes are at risk for blood vessel and nerve damage.
+People who have diabetes are at risk for blood vessel and nerve damage.
 They can develop one or several complications.

 Blood vessel damage